Endocrine Disorders: Signs, Causes, and Modern Treatments

 • Diet and Exercise: Particularly important for managing diabetes and PCOS.

-• Stress Management: Chronic stress can exacerbate endocrine disorders, so techniques like meditation and yoga can be beneficial.
+• Stress Management: Chronic stress can exacerbate endocrine disorders; therefore, techniques such as meditation and yoga can be beneficial.

 • Avoiding Toxins: Reducing exposure to environmental toxins can help maintain endocrine health.